Preparation of the 1/2-Laughlin state with atoms in a rotating trap: Conclusions

 \section{Conclusions}

 In this work, we have proposed a time efficient adiabatic protocol to prepare the $\nu=1/2$ fractional quantum Hall ground state of four bosonic atoms.
 Starting from a condensate in the lowest Landau level, we reach the Laughlin state within $T=605$ trapping periods and with a fidelity of $0.99$.
-At the end of our protocol, the expectation value of the angular momentum is $12$.

-Our total time of $T=605$ trapping periods represents an improvement by a factor of $10$ when compared to the 6450 trapping periods in Ref. \cite{popp04}.
-For a trapping frequency of $(2\pi)\times$30~kHz, our protocol would take only $20~$ms. However, the experimental work of Ref. \cite{gemelke10} considers a traping frequency of only $(2\pi)\times$2~kHz, for which our protocol would take $300~$ms. This is a typical time scale for the adiabatic preparation of correlated states with cold atoms.
-The results presented here will be valuable in guiding experiments with cold atoms.
+Our total time of $T=605$ trapping periods represents an improvement by a factor of $10$ when compared to the 6450 trapping periods in Ref.~\cite{popp04}.
+For a trapping frequency of $(2\pi)\times$30~kHz, our protocol would take only $20~$ms. However, the experimental work of Ref.~\cite{gemelke10} considers a trapping frequency of only $(2\pi)\times$2~kHz, for which our protocol would take $300~$ms. The former value sets a feasible time scale for the adiabatic preparation of correlated states with cold atom systems, which always has to be balanced with intrinsic heating rates.
+Consequently, the presented results will be valuable in guiding experiments with cold atoms aiming at the preparation of Laughlin states with rotating mini-traps.

-An important feature of our protocol is usage of large anisotropies \bibnote[]{In this context, we stress the different definition of our parameter $A$ as compared to the anisotropy parameter $\epsilon$ used in Ref. \cite{popp04}.} This leads to ellipticities which in our protocol are twice as large as in Ref. \cite{popp04}.
+An important feature of our protocol is usage of large anisotropies \footnote{In this context, we stress the different definition of our parameter $A$ as compared to the anisotropy parameter $\epsilon$ used in Ref.~\cite{popp04}.}.
+This leads to ellipticities which in our protocol are twice as large as in Ref.~\cite{popp04}.
 The correct description in the regime of large deformation is numerically expensive, but our study shows that strong anisotropy is important for reaching fast adiabatic ramps.
 Large rotating quadrupolar deformations are experimentally feasible be it in optical traps \cite{gemelke10}, in a time-orbiting potential trap \cite{fletcher2019} or by a rotating pair of repulsive optical traps \cite{Abo-Shaeer2001}.